pbauermeister/MathVue/README.md

 ## Summary

-Make animated art by means of math.
+Make animated art by means of math and C code in your web browser.

 This project implements a backend providing a web page, in which a formula can be developed (in C), then compiled by the backend as Webassembly, and returned to the browser for real-time rendering.